-Endometriosis in menopause was first recognized over fifty years ago.
+Endometriosis during menopause was first recognized over fifty years ago.
 But, because it is reported in only about 2-5% of women with endo, it is simply not discussed much.
 The actual percentage may be higher, but the talking points still focus on endometriosis somehow going away after menopause.
 This is simply not true in all endo patients; in some cases, endo can even start after menopause.

 Unfortunately, there is still much unknown about endometriosis after menopause.
 Some studies have shown that the severity of symptoms may lessen with age.
 In contrast, others have found that endometriosis can worsen after menopause, especially when you consider adenomyosis of the uterus which can persist for decades into menopausal years.
 So, managing the symptoms for many women suffering from this condition becomes a lifelong battle.
 Suppose you are experiencing pelvic pain or intestinal symptoms that may be related to endometriosis near or after menopause.
 In that case, it’s important to talk to your doctor about your options for accurate diagnosis and treatment.

-Managing Endometriosis After Menopause
+Managing Endometriosis During Menopause

 Whether it be endometriosis resolving or the effects of prior surgery, scarring is one of the normal processes your body uses to heal.
 Either persistent active endo or adenomyosis or the scars or fibrosis on various organs and the peritoneum can cause persistent symptoms.
 Assuming you do not take estrogen replacement with a known history of endometriosis, estrogen in your body still exists in varying amounts because your fat cells convert other hormones or toxins into estrogen.
 On top of that, the amount of estrogen required to make endo grow varies between individuals, and estrogen is not the only molecular driver to make endo grow.
 For all these reasons, pain from endo persists into menopause in at least 2-5% of patients.
 The treatment overlaps regardless of why the symptoms may be present but is not exactly the same.